Pronoun Spotting Error Rules

 Question 1.
 I and Gopal (A)/ went to the meeting (B)/ together.
 (C)/ No Error (D) (NDA / NA 2012 I)

-Solution: In the above sentence part (A) contains an error that is based on the 231 rule hence the correction for this would be {Gopal – Third person and I First person}
+Solution: In the above sentence part (A) contains an error which is based on 231 rule hence the correction for this would be {Gopal – Third person and I First person}

 Question 2.
 Between you and I (A) he probably (B) won’t come (C) at all.
 (D) No error (E).
 (L.D.S.B.
 1990)

-Solution: This sentence has an error in the (A) part based on rule no. 2 that the objective case comes just after a preposition. {Between you and me}.
+Solution: This is sentence has an error in the (A) part based on the rule no. 2 that the objective case comes just after a preposition. {Between you and me}.

-There are some errors in the sentences based on the above-mentioned rules that you can answer if you know the answer.
+There are some questions based on the above mentioned rules that you can answer if you know the answer.

 2. I have known he for more than 12 years.